HL7/fhir-sdoh-clinicalcare/input/pagecontent/patient_story_1.md

 * Screening information can be accessed and retrieved in a structured and coded format.
 * Patient encounter data will be used to generate a claim to the payer.
 * EHR is capable of storing captured data and associating it with the specific patient and encounter as part of the permanent medical record.
-* EHR is capable of providing care documentation either in the HL7 Clinical Document Architecture (CDA) or HL7 Fast Health Interoperability Resources (FHIR) format.
+* EHR is capable of providing care documentation as HL7 FHIR resources.
 * EHR has access to all Patient social risk related screening, diagnosis, goal setting, and intervention data.
 * EHR is capable of incorporating SDOH data for both encounter and claims-based data exchange with a payer.
-* Each of the entry modalities either tie back to a common, singular database, or if they are separate databases, the data elements are consistent across each and the integration is preferably automated and near real-time.
 * Acknowledgment and error-handling messages will be handled by standard IT protocols and will not be addressed within the scope of this Use Case Package.

 [Next Page - Survey Instrument Support](survey_instrument_support.html)